bdeckard92/dupUT/01-Class-Content/22-State/04-Supplemental/Project-Requirements.md

 Finally, you must add your project to the portfolio that you created in Module 20.

-You should also consider the following suggestions to help your project stand out:
+You should also consider the following suggestions to help your project stand out.

 ## CSS Styling

-Instead of using a CSS library like Bootstrap, consider one of the following suggestions:
+Instead of using a CSS library such as Bootstrap, consider one of the following suggestions:

 * Look into the concept of **CSS-in-JS**, which abstracts CSS to the component level, using JavaScript to describe styles in a declarative and maintainable way.
 Some popular libraries include [styled-components](https://styled-components.com/) and [Emotion](https://emotion.sh/docs/introduction).

 * Try using a component library, such as [Semantic UI](https://semantic-ui.com/), [Chakra UI](https://chakra-ui.com/), or [Ant Design](https://ant.design/).

-* Create all the CSS for your application just using CSS.
+* Create all the CSS for your application using only CSS.

-Ultimately, it doesn't matter which of these options you choose&mdash;it just needs to look professional and be mobile-friendly.
+Ultimately, it doesn't matter which of these options you choose; your project just needs to look professional and be mobile-friendly.

 ## Payment Platform

 Consider integrating the Stripe payment platform.
-Even if you don’t create an e-commerce application, you could set up your site to accept charitable donations.
+If you don’t create an e-commerce application, you could use Stripe to enable your site to accept charitable donations.

 ## Bonus